ahmedsalahacc/coffeeshop-website/README.md

 * Barista: has limited access to the website (view drink details)
 * Manager: has full access to the website

-#### This project is done for Udacity Web development nanodegree program
+#### This project is done for [ Udacity web development nanodegree program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044)